goleastro/go-de-zoomcamp-project-2024/README.md

 The cycle data is made available periodically, and therefore we have created a batch processing pipeline.

 # Technologies
-The technologies that were used are
+The technologies that were used are:

 - Cloud: GCP
 - Infrastructure as code (IaC): Terraform